lurialeslie/Python_code-/README.md

-My learning pathway to Python programming for beginners
-# Programming_learning
- Learning programming
+Solutions to Python for Everybody: Exploring Data using Python 3 by Charles Severance: https://www.py4e.com/book.
+Only exercises requiring written code are included.